layumi/Image-Text-Embedding/README.md

 # Dual-Path Convolutional Image-Text Embedding

+This repository contains the code for our paper [Dual-Path Convolutional Image-Text Embedding](https://arxiv.org/abs/1711.05535).
 Thank you for your kindly attention.

-I am preparing the supplementary document. **The code will be uploaded in one month.**
+**The compelete code will be uploaded in one month.
+I am adding illustrations and comments to the code for using.
+You can check my progress as follows.**

-Dual-Path Convolutional Image-Text Embedding    https://arxiv.org/abs/1711.05535

-# Prepare Data
-1. Extract wrod2vec weights.
-Follow the instruction in `./word2vector_matlab`;

-2. Prepare the dataset.
-Follow the instruction in `./data`.
-You can choose one dataset to run.
-Three datasets need different prepocessing.
-I write the instruction for [Flickr30k](), MSCOCO and CUHKPEDES.

-3. Prepocessing may make you lose your patience.
-But let's just start training!!

 ### CheckList
 - [x] Get word2vec weight